Lyngen Municipality: Coat of arms

 The coat of arms was granted on 11 September 1987.
 The official blazon is "Argent, a horse forcene regardant sable" (I sølv en oppreist svart hest med hodet vendt bakover).
 This means the arms have a field (background) with a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a black horse (specifically, a local breed called Lyngshest).
-The horse is standing on its hind legs and it's head is turned so it is looking backwards.
+The horse is standing on its hind legs and its head is turned so it is looking backwards.
 The silver or white color in the field symbolizes the importance of the sea and fishing industry and the horse represents the local agriculture.
 The arms were designed by Arvid Sveen.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Lyngen.
+The Church of Norway has one parish (sokn) within Lyngen Municipality.
 It is part of the Nord-Troms prosti (deanery) in the Diocese of Nord-Hålogaland.

 History

 The Lyngen Church was built at Karnes in 1731, and was moved to its present location at Lyngseidet in 1740.
 In 1775, the church was rebuilt in its current cruciform shape, with the material from the old church used for a boathouse in Oldervik.
 Finally in 1840–1845, the church was renovated with a new tower, galleries, windows and panelling.

-Other interesting buildings include the large wooden school in Solhov, which was built in 1924 to strengthen the Norwegian influence in this area which was largely populated by the Sami and Kven people.
+Other interesting buildings include the large wooden school in Solhov, which was built in 1924 to strengthen the Norwegian influence in this area which was largely populated by the Sami people and Kven people.

 Lyngen has also lent its name to the Lyngen line, a defensive line at the pinch point between the Lyngen fjord and the mountains.
 The line was first established during the German occupation of Norway and the main purpose was to halt a Soviet invasion.
 During the Cold War the Norwegian Army continued to reinforce the Lyngen lined against a possible invasion from the east.
 However, there were always worries that the Soviets could also advance through Finland and the sparsely defended extreme north of Sweden (north of Kiruna, south of Treriksröset) and attack the Lyngen position from the rear via Signaldalen.